osok/arXiv_papers/Jamba_A_Hybrid_Transformer_Mamba_Language_Model.md

 - The hybrid architecture allows Jamba to have better performance and higher throughput.
 - Jamba is designed to work on a single 80 GB GPU but can adapt to different hardware.
 - Transformers struggle with processing long contexts efficiently due to high memory and compute requirements.
-- Older RNN models summarize long contexts in a single hidden state but have training challenges.
+- RNN models summarize long contexts in a single hidden state but have training challenges.
-- State space models like Mamba are efficient and handle long-distance relationships well.
+- State space models like Mamba handle long-distance relationships but underperform compared to Transformers.
 - Jamba balances memory usage, training efficiency, and long context capabilities.
 - Jamba is the first production-grade attention SSM hybrid model.
 - Mo layers increase model capacity without increasing compute requirements.